Webhooks

 If your webhook endpoint returns a non-2xx status code or fails to respond within 30 seconds, Flexpa will automatically retry the delivery using exponential backoff.

-Webhooks are retried up to 5 times with increasing delays between attempts (2 minutes, 4 minutes, 8 minutes, 16 minutes).
+Each delivery is attempted up to 5 times in total — the initial attempt plus up to 4 retries — with increasing delays between attempts (2 minutes, 4 minutes, 8 minutes, 16 minutes).

-After 5 failed attempts, Flexpa stops retrying and marks the delivery as failed.
+After the 5th failed attempt, Flexpa stops retrying and marks the delivery as failed.

 Implement idempotent webhook handling using the event_id field to safely process duplicate events from retries.